rlauer6/perl-Authen-TOTP-WebApp/README.md

 container that allows you to create a secret key for use with two factor authentication.

-* Enter your username, click "Submit" and a QR code and secret will appear.

-* The application will store your secret locally on the web server and allow you test your access code

 <img src="authen-totp-webapp-1.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

+* Enter your username, click "Submit".

 ---

+<img src="authen-totp-webapp-2.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

+* A QR code and secret will be retrieved from the API.
+* The application will store your secret locally.
 * Enter the secret or scan the QR code to your 2FA authentication app (e.g. Google Authenticator)

-<img src="authen-totp-webapp-2.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

 ---

+<img src="authen-totp-webapp-3.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

 * Enter the access code from your app and see if it matches!

-<img src="authen-totp-webapp-3.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

 ---